 At the end of the day, properly diagnosing the brown or dead spots in your lawn may be difficult without prior experience and training in lawn care.
 Even knowing some of the symptoms to look for, it’s important to note that many times one problem can easily mimic another.
 Plus, as mentioned, it’s quite common for a lawn to have more problem than one—occurring simultaneously.

-That’s why it’s incredibly beneficial to have a knowledgeable lawn care company in Allentown, Bethlehem, or Easton, PA perform an evaluation of your lawn.
+That’s why it’s incredibly beneficial to have a knowledgeable lawn care company in Allentown, Lansdale, or Collegeville, PA perform an evaluation of your lawn.
 They should be able to tell you exactly what’s going on, and what can be done to fix it—whether it’s something to do on your own or with the help of a pro.

 The last thing that you want to do is try to fix the problem and make it worse.
 If you really want to fix the brown or dead patches in your lawn, you need to make sure you’re educated on what’s really wrong.